PJDude/librer/README.md

 - don't put any destructive actions in your Custom Data Extractors scrips
 - try to keep as little custom data as possible, to speed up scanning and searching records and keep record files small
 - if general purpose and generally available tools produce too much and not needed text data, write a wrapper script (*.sh, *bat) executing specific tool and post-process retrieved data.
 Wrapper can also help when the tool expects more variable parameters or in an unusual order
+- You don't have to use Custom Data if you don't need to.
+Only the file system will be cataloged.

 ## Supported platforms:
 - Linux